epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 2. Navigate to the “upload” triage folder and upload the files
 3. Log in to the SRCP web interface
 4. Start a remote desktop session
-5. Move the files from your “upload” triage folder to the required project folder
+5. Copy (not move) the files from your “upload” triage folder to the required project folder
 6. Confirm that an analysis folder has been set up and permissions are set correctly in the project
 7. Notify the user
 8. Tidy up